-Customers will enjoy a high bargaining power in a market.
+Customers will enjoy high bargaining power in a competitive market.
 Sellers will not be able to exert pricing pressure that will favor their profitability.

 #4.
 Bargaining power of suppliers

-Several suppliers are present to source raw or intermediary materials.
-Suppliers are not able to influence the final price in an unjustifiable way.
+When several suppliers are present to source raw or intermediary materials, they are not able to influence the final price in an unjustifiable way.

 #5.
 Competitive rivalries

 Competitive industries enjoy a high degree of innovation and evolved competitive and marketing strategies.

 SWOT is an acronym for Strengths, Weaknesses, Opportunities, Threats.
 This framework is employed to assess internal strengths and weaknesses, to explore the external scope of opportunities available for the business to exploit, and to confront threats presented by opponents or policies.

 The value chain consists of a list of processes or activities that a company performs to bring a product or service into the market.
 The activities are divided into two functions:

 #1.
 Primary activities